 With a career that has seen her globetrotting for over two decades, Sophie Falkiner has picked up a few hacks for vacationing in style.
-The Carousel caught up with the model, host and presenter of Luxury Escape’s & Sydney Weekender, as well as Brand Advocate for Lotte Duty-Free, who shared her six best travel tips for any kind of trip – just in time for your end-of-year escapes!
+The Carousel caught up with the model, host and presenter of Luxury Escape’s & Sydney Weekender, who shared her six best travel tips for any kind of trip – just in time for your next escape!

 Best travel tip to pack the perfect suitcase